RatnadeepYSVS/Phone_controller/README.md

   You can make calls, backup your photos and lock your phone from your laptop.
   You can also recieve calllogs.
   You can see all incoming calls.But outgoing calls are only seen when a call is made from ur laptop.
-  You can also see missed calls.
+  You can also see missed calls or calls u ended up.
   This script also gives you voice alert for incoming calls.
 # Requirements
   ## IMP:- This Script Only works on android devices